srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 To confirm the DNS hypothesis we decided to avoid DNS resolution and see if the problem disappeared.
 Our first attempt was to have the application talk directly to the Elasticsearch IP, rather than the domain name.
-This required changing code and a new deploy so, we simply added a line mapping the domain to its IP in `/etc/hosts`:
+This required changing code and a new deploy so instead we simply added a line mapping the domain to its IP in `/etc/hosts`:

     34.55.5.111 elastic.spain.adevinta.com